CumulusNetworks/docs/content/version/cumulus-linux-30/Layer-3-Features/Open-Shortest-Path-First---OSPF---Protocol.md

     cover the most number of interfaces on the router that should run OSPF.

-    There may be interfaces where it’s undesirable to bring up OSPF adjacency.
+    There may be interfaces where it's undesirable to bring up OSPF adjacency.
 For example, in a data center topology, the host-facing interfaces need not run OSPF; however the corresponding IP addresses should still be advertised to neighbors.
 This can be achieved using